PiaoLiangLiu/PiaoLiangLiu.github.io/_posts/2020-06-15-Variational-AutoEncoders.md

 $$

-However, what we really care about is the probability of $$X$$, which is given in the equation.
-We can use Bayes' rule to change its position:
+However, what we really care about is the probability of $$X$$, which is conditioned in the equation.
+So we need to use Bayes' rule to change its position:
 $$
 \begin{aligned}
 \mathcal{D}[Q(z|X)||P(z|X)] &= \mathbb{E}_{z\sim Q}[log(Q(z|X))]-\mathbb{E}_{z\sim Q}[log(P(z|X)]\\